 Leopard Seal Foraging Ecology and Physiology

 We are in the process of preparing for a potential field effort in Antarctica investigating the foraging ecology and physiology of leopard seals!
 We will update this blog as we move forward, so stay tuned for more details.
-A bit more detail about our project… The climate of the Antarctic Peninsula is warming, resulting in less sea ice.
-These environmental changes may be pushing many Antarctic organisms beyond their normal physiological and behavior capabilities.
-The leopard…
+A bit more detail about our project… The climate of the Antarctic Peninsula is warming, resulting in less…Continue Reading Leopard Seal Foraging Ecology and Physiology

 Early Antarctic explorers in the Ross Sea

 As you’ve probably heard in the news, the Council for the Conservation of Antarctic Marine Living Resources (CCAMLR) recently announced the creation of the world’s largest Marine Protected Area (MPA) in the Ross Sea (see press release here).
-This is, without a doubt, a major success in our efforts to preserve the most pristine marine ecosystem left on Planet Earth, and making sure that the living organisms that inhabit this system are protected from exploitation.
-The…
+This is, without a doubt, a major success in our efforts to preserve the most pristine marine…Continue Reading Early Antarctic explorers in the Ross Sea

 Meet The Onion